shapeoko/Docs/content/wheels.md

 ![V-Wheel Assembled](tPictures/so_v_wheel_2.jpg)
 ![Smooth Idler Wheel Assembled](tPictures/so_smooth_idler_2.jpg)

-Makerslide uses V-wheels to allow for movement along the rails which it affords.
+The V-Wheels and Makerslide work together to hold components of the machine in alignment and allow them to move only along an axis (linear motion).
+When assembling the wheels, a precision washer (1mm thick) goes between the bearings.
+The precision washers are specced to be 1mm thick and provide a surface for the races to contact, keeping everything tight.

-The belts which the stepper motors drive the X- and Y-axes which require smooth idlers to route the belts so that they are held against the pulleys on the motor shafts.
+The belts which the stepper motors drive the X- and Y-axes  require smooth idlers to route the belts so that they are held against the pulleys on the motor shafts.

 ##V-Wheels